Dongcheon station (Yongin)

-Dongcheon Station is a metro station located in Dongcheon-dong, Suji-gu, Yongin, Gyeonggi-do, South Korea.
+Dongcheon Station is a metro station located in Dongcheon-dong, Suji District, Yongin, Gyeonggi Province, South Korea.
 It is located right next to the Gyeongbu Expressway and riders can immediately transfer to a bus on the highway via a bus transfer stop located directly at Exit 1.

 Frequent riders from Dongcheon Station to Pangyo Station can claim a cashback once they fill discounts of 200 won for every ride until 5000 won, when it can be claimed.